papampi/nvOC_miners/README.md

 `git -C NEWminer/src checkout RELEASE_COMMIT_HASH`

-- hen check that all went fine with:
+- then check that all went fine with:

 `git submodule status`

-- finally, commit and push as usual:
+- finally, add and commit the change as usual:

+`git add NEWminer/src`

 `git commit -m "Updated NEWminer to v0.2"`

+From now on, every time a submodule update is performed the new release tree will be checked out.
+If you have write access to nvOC_miners repo or you worked from your own fork, you could now do

 `git push`

+to publish your update on the remote GitHub repo and open a new Pull Request for your miner update proposal to share it with all nvOC users.